 For the last couple of years, many people have been working from home (WFH) for the first time due to the pandemic.
-Adapting to a new working environment isn’t easy, and it can contribute to poor psychological and physical health plus lowered productivity.
+Adapting to a new working environment isn’t easy, and it can contribute to poor psychological and physical health as well as lowered productivity.

 Improving your work-from-home setup can help.
-Many firms such as Shopify and Chegg will even pay for WFH office equipment.
-A suitable desk chair or ergonomic chair, for example, can help WFH individuals be more productive and boost physical and mental health.
+Many firms, such as Shopify and Chegg will even pay for WFH office equipment.
+A reliable internet service provider, a suitable desk chair or ergonomic chair, for example, can help WFH individuals be more productive and boost physical and mental health.

 We’ve created a list of the best equipment for your home office.
 After all, you’re working for hours at home, so why not have a home office design that helps you do your best work?

 The first item for improving your WFH setup is a laptop stand.
 A high-quality stand will hold your laptop firmly at a comfortable height and angle and provide support for your wrists to avoid excessive strain.
-You can also find laptop stands with cooling pads that won’t block the airflow or overheat it.
-Comfort and no strain, no pain is the way to go when working long hours no matter where you work.
+You can also find laptop stands with cooling pads that won’t block the airflow or overheat them.
+Comfort and no strain or pain is the way to go when working long hours, no matter where you work.

 Adjustable standing desk

-An adjustable standing desk can help you feel more energized and may even help avoid health problems caused by sitting too much.
+An adjustable standing desk can help you feel more energised and may even help avoid health problems caused by sitting too much.